bridgechung/bridgechung.github.io/_posts/2026-04-27-bridge-jargon-glossary.markdown

 ### Dash vs Equal
 5-4-3-1 is synonymous with 5431: any 5431 shape.
 5=4=3=1 is exactly 5 spades, 4 hearts, 3 diamonds, 1 club.

+## On the subject of Total Nonsense
+### SDAM
+A weird joke about how Six Diamonds Always Makes.

+### Both Sides Favorable
+Just chew on that one for a while.

+### British terms to describe the four vulnerability combinations
+Oh just bugger off.